burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.4.2 - README Enhancements

+- **Accurate project description**: The project description has changed from "powerful" to "simple" to better reflect what the project is about and remove "we" from the README

 ### Version 1.4.1 - Removed an unused variable